Boots equipped with the BOA® Fit System, which is becoming increasingly popular in the freeride scene

 With just a slight difference in force, it became easier to subtly control the skis. | Yu Sasaki

-Sasaki Yu, who travels between Canada and Japan during the season, wears BOA boots almost every time except when skiing on extremely hard slopes.
+Yu Sasaki, who travels between Canada and Japan during the season, wears BOA boots almost exclusively, except when skiing on extremely hard-packed slopes.

-"Once I started skiing, I didn't feel any discomfort in operating the skis.
+"Once I started skiing, I didn't feel any discomfort in controlling my skis.

-When I walked with the buckles loosened in BC boots, my feet would move around inside the boots and hit the ground, but I didn't have that problem with BOA."
+When I loosened the buckles to walk in the backcountry, my feet would move around inside the boots and rub against things, but I didn't have any of those problems with BOA."

-Yu Sasaki: Born in Sapporo in 1986.
-Currently living in Revelstoke, BC, Canada.
-After competing in the FWT, he now expresses freeriding through video.
+Yu Sasaki = Born in 1986, from Sapporo, Canada.
+Resides in Revelstoke, British Columbia, Canada.
+After competing in FWT competitions, he now expresses freeride through video.

 Photo/Keiji Tajima @heart_films